Logging and debugging rewriters¶

 37}

-The output tells you under parser
+The output tells you under parser which

 query string parser Querqy used for processing